Europe's airlines spruce up their jet fuel hedges

 Hedging strategy is also in flux.

-“The tendency is to go more into an options-based hedging program when there is market uncertainty and huge volatility,” said Hans Erik Christensen, managing director at fuel risk company Global Risk Management.
+“The tendency is to go more into an options-based hedging programme when there is market uncertainty and huge volatility,” said Hans Erik Christensen, managing director at fuel risk company Global Risk Management.

 Options contracts give the purchaser the right, but not the obligation, to buy or sell fuel in the future at a certain price.